Alternatives to Using Banks for Foreign Currency Exchange Transfers

 |Receiving Fee UK||£0 - £30||0|

 |Potential Saving via OFX (GBP)||£3,740.00+|

 Even if you are not in a position to use a company like OFX because of your location or other considerations, you should compare your alternative means of transferring money, and the costs, using something like the above table.
 It is particularly important to manage your transfers cost effectively when making large transfers - perhaps from the sale of a house in the UK - into Australia.
-Even the "special migration forex rates" that some banks offer are not necessarily that attractive or cost effective - it will pay to make comparisons between the providers.
+Even the "special migration forex rates" that some banks offer are not necessarily attractive or cost effective - it will pay to make comparisons between the various providers.

 The Problem with Foreign Currency Cheques

 For their own reasons, it remains quite common for overseas companies to send cheques quoted in a foreign currency to Australian expatriates (and others) who have returned to residency in Australia - these often include investment payouts or pension transfers.
 Cheques are not just an inconvenient means of transferring money, because it may take weeks for local banks to clear them, but they are costly because the exchange rate provided on cheques is normally even less competitive than you would receive on a telegraphic transfer.
 If you have a choice, you should normally choose a telegraphic transfer.